tcrayford/clojure-refactoring/README.markdown

-clojure-refactoring
----

 Provides several automated refactorings of clojure code.
-These are relatively rigorous, but use with a test suite and some manual checking (at this stage).
+Use with a test suite and some manual checking.

 Available refactorings
 ----------------------

-Thread-last - threads the current expression via ->> Thread-first - threads the current expression via -> Unthread - unthreads the current expression.
+Thread-last - threads the current expression via ->>

+Thread-first - threads the current expression via ->

+Unthread - unthreads the current expression.
 TODO: this only works with ->>

 Extract-fn - extracts the current expression and replaces it with a call to it.